mbourqui/django-echoices/README.md

 ### Specialized enum types

 * `enums.EChoice` is the base enum type.
+Each enum element is a tuple `(value, label)`, where <cite>[t]he first element in each tuple is the actual value to be set on the model, and the second element is the human-readable name</cite>&nbsp;
+<sup>[doc](https://docs.djangoproject.com/en/1.11/ref/models/fields/#choices)</sup>.
+Values **must** be unique.
+Can be
-Can be derived for further customization.
+derived for further customization.
-* `enums.EOrderedChoice` supports ordering of elements.
-`EOrderedChoice.choices()` takes an extra optional argument, `order`, which supports three values: 'sorted', 'reverse' or 'natural' (default).
+* `enums.EOrderedChoice` supports ordering of elements. `EOrderedChoice.choices()` takes an extra optional argument, `order`, which supports three values: 'sorted', 'reverse' or 'natural' (default).
 If `sorted`, the choices are ordered according to their value.
 If `reverse`, the choices are ordered according to their value as if each comparison were reversed.
 If `natural`, the order is the one used when instantiating the enumeration.
 * `enums.EAutoChoice`, generates auto-incremented numeric values.
 It's then used like
     ```
     class EStates(EAutoChoice):
         # format is: label -> str